glyphsandgryphs/Scripts/README.md

 # Scripts

-This repository contains runnable utility scripts.
+This repository contains runnable utility scripts with accompanying tests.
 Start with `scripts/sample_tool.py`, a command-line example that shows how to parse arguments and emit structured logs.
 See [`docs/scripts.md`](docs/scripts.md) for usage details.
 A small sample script for summarizing numeric input and accompanying tests powered by `pytest`.

 ## Sample script